Leveraging multidimensional simulation to reduce time-to-market and prototype loops for electric vehicles

 At the forefront of EV driveline technology

-GKN relies on Simcenter™ Amesim™ software, which is part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software, for developing and optimizing its traction inverters for electric vehicle 3-in-1 systems.
+GKN relies on Simcenter™ Amesim™ software, which is part of the Siemens Xcelerator business platform of software, hardware and services, for developing and optimizing its traction inverters for electric vehicle 3-in-1 systems.
 A 3-in-1 system consists of a gearbox, an electric machine and a traction inverter.
 In the case of GKN, the gearbox hosts additional features, such as park lock or disconnect systems and the basic gear set.
 The inverter provides the electric machine control functionality.

 In most cases, vehicle manufacturers regard the 3-in-1 system as a black box, delivered as a single, complete solution.